An extraordinary new substance could

 provide 60% efficient photocells.

-Our family is keeping our fingers crossed.
+My family is keeping our fingers crossed.

 But the benefits will still vary widely.
 After all, solar power works best where there’s lots of sunlight.
 US cities and towns vary widely in how much sunlight falls on them.
 Savvy Families has rated each town in America for its average sunlight over the year.
-It’s one of our Where-To-Live reports.
+It’s one of our free Where-To-Live Reports.

 These numbers are based on insolation readings at the nearest government measurement station.
 The station at Twentynine Palms in California, for instance, receives 5,487 watt-hours per square meter.
 Bellingham International Airport receives only 3,133.
 As a result, utilities, municipalities or private groups collecting and distributing solar power will pay widely different costs for a kilowatt-hour of the stuff.